biosimulators/Biosimulators/.github/ISSUE_TEMPLATE/contribute-a-simulator.md

 ## Submission

-**What is the name, version, and URL of the specifications of your simulation tool?**
+**What is the name, version, and URL of the specifications of your simulation tool?
+Should BioSimulators validate your Docker image?**
-Please follow the template YAML syntax below.
+Please follow the YAML template below.

 ---
 name: tellurium
 version: 2.1.6
 specificationsUrl: https://raw.githubusercontent.com/biosimulators/Biosimulators_tellurium/2.1.6/biosimulators.json
+validateImage: true

 ---